 Given time, the sting fades.
 In its place sprouts acknowledgement and acceptance.
 The level head regenerates like a severed gecko’s tail, which is exactly what the battered writer needs.

 Because negative client feedback is not a death knell.
 It’s a natural part of an iterative writing process.
 It’s the writer’s opportunity to make a good faith effort to meet the client’s expectations and see the project through—to deliver a quality deliverable that supports larger business objectives.

 As long as the writer communicates clearly, articulates the reasoning behind their choices (where tenable), and makes every effort to address the client’s concerns, the project will move forward, one way or another.
 The professional writing life, too, will go on.

-Quite probably, though this curious melodrama will happen less often as one grows and improves as a professional.
+Of course, this curious melodrama happens less often as one grows and improves.
 And there is always room to grow and improve.
-In fact, one might argue that no writer is even supposed to get it right the first time.
+One might argue that no writer is even supposed to get it right the first time.

 An iterative process, writing is.
 Healthy and natural, as is feedback.

 The difference is how the writer handles the situation.